delta-io/delta-rs/docs/integrations/delta-lake-daft.md

 |   Clustering spec = { Num partitions = 1 }
 ```

-Running a query on a non-partitioned column like `continent` will require reading in all partitions, totalling 3045 bytes in this case.
+Running a query on a non-partitioned column like `continent` will require reading in all partitions, totalling 3045 bytes in the case of this toy example.

-Instead, running a query on a partitioned column (`country` in this case) means Daft only has to read only the relevant partition, saving us a whopping 2000+ bytes in this toy example :)
+Instead, running a query on a partitioned column (`country` in this case) means Daft only has to read only the relevant partition, saving us a ~60% of the compute.
+This has huge impacts when you're working at scale.

 ### Z-Ordering for enhanced file skipping